DesignOps & Leadership

 Platform Design Vision

-As Principal Designer, I partnered with the Platform Product Manager to define the first Single Platform vision, aligning teams around a unified product experience.
+As Principal Designer, partnered with the Platform Product Manager to define the first vision for the Single Platform.
+This work aligned teams around a unified product experience and created a shared strategic direction across products.

 UX CoP